Michelle Bachelet: Detention and exile

 Facing growing food shortages, the government of Salvador Allende placed Bachelet's father in charge of the Food Distribution Office.
 When General Augusto Pinochet suddenly came to power via the 11 September 1973 coup d'état, Bachelet's father was detained at the Air War Academy on charges of treason.
 Following months of daily torture at Santiago's Public Prison, he suffered a cardiac arrest that resulted in his death on 12 March 1974.
 In early January 1975, Bachelet and her mother were detained at their apartment by two DINA agents, who blindfolded them and drove them to Villa Grimaldi, a notorious secret detention center in Santiago, where they were separated and subjected to interrogation and torture.

-In 2013, Bachelet revealed she had been interrogated by DINA chief Manuel Contreras there.
+In 2013, Bachelet said she had been interrogated by DINA chief Manuel Contreras there.
 Some days later, Bachelet was transferred to Cuatro Álamos ("Four Poplars") detention center, where she was held until the end of January.
 Thanks to the assistance of Roberto Kozak, Bachelet was able to go into exile in Australia, where her older brother, Alberto, had moved in 1969.

 Of her torture, Bachelet said, in 2004, that "it was nothing in comparison to what others suffered".
-She was "yelled at using abusive language, shaken," and both she and her mother were "threatened with the killing of the other."
-She was "never tortured with electricity," but she did see it done to other prisoners.
+She was "yelled at using abusive language, shaken", and both she and her mother were "threatened with the killing of the other".
+She was "never tortured with electricity", but she did see it done to other prisoners.

 In May 1975, Bachelet left Australia and later relocated to East Germany, where she was assigned an apartment in Am Stern, Potsdam by the German Democratic Republic (GDR).
 Her mother joined her a month later and lived separately in Leipzig.
 In October 1976, Bachelet began working at a communal clinic in the Babelsberg neighborhood as a stepping stone to furthering her medical studies at a university in East Germany.
 During this time, she met architect Jorge Leopoldo Dávalos Cartes, another Chilean exile, and they married in 1977.
 In January 1978, Bachelet went to Leipzig to study German at the Herder Institute of Karl Marx University (now the University of Leipzig).
 She gave birth to her first child with Dávalos, Jorge Alberto Sebastián, in June 1978.
 She returned to Potsdam in September 1978 to continue her medical studies at the Humboldt University of Berlin for two years.
 Five months after enrolling as a student, however, she obtained authorization to return to her country.